sebr/bhyve-home-assistant/README.md

 ## Supported Entities

 - `sensor` for measuring battery levels and watering history of `sprinkler_timer` devices as well as the device on/off state (not to be confused with zone on/off switches).
-- `temperature sensor` for measuring the temperature at the device and alarm attribute for above/below threshold.
+- `temperature sensor` for measuring the temperature at the device.
 - `switch` for turning a zone on/off, enabling/disabling rain delays and toggling pre-configured programs.
-- `binary_sensor` for detecting water leaks or flooding.
+- `binary_sensor` for detecting water leaks or flooding, temperature alerting sensor if out of threshold.

 ## Installation